Improving Optics Control and Measurement at RHIC: Optics Measurement Methods

-The algorithm aims to reduce the noise in both $\boldsymbol{X}$ and $\boldsymbol{Y}$ by selecting high variance, orthogonal modes that contribute to the one turn map while discarding low variance modes corresponding to BPM errors.
-All of the OLS assumptions still hold, with the additional requirement that a unique solution exists.
-Since a unique one-turn map exists between the two bpms at IR, this condition is satisfied.
+The TLS algorithm aims to reduce the noise in both $\boldsymbol{X}_w$ and $\boldsymbol{Y}_w$ by selecting dominant, orthogonal modes that contribute to the one-turn map while discarding low variance modes corresponding to BPM errors.
+This SVD approach is how TLS deals with errors-in-variables.
+The resulting map is transformed back to the original coordinates using $\boldsymbol{L}$ ($\hat{\boldsymbol{M}}_{j}$ = $\boldsymbol{L}^{-T}\hat{\boldsymbol{M}}_{j, w}\boldsymbol{L}^{T}$).
+The improvement in the $\beta$ estimate obtained by using GTLS instead of OLS with respect to BPM noise is shown from Figure~\ref{fig:LR_vs_noise}.